Rapist of niece awarded death sentence

 Additional District and Sessions Judge Rawalpindi Masood Akhtar Kiani awarded death sentence on two counts and imposed a fine of Rs600,000 on Wali Ullah for raping and killing his niece on November 22, 2019.
 The Airport Police Station had registered the case on the application filed by the father of the victim.

-In another case, Additional District and Sessions Judge, Rawalpindi Muhammad Afzal Majoka awarded death sentence to a man and a life imprisonment to a woman in a murder case.
+In another case, Additional District and Sessions Judge, Rawalpindi M Afzal Majoka awarded death sentence to a man and a life imprisonment to a woman in a murder case.

 The court awarded death sentence and imposed a fine of Rs500,000 on Wajid Ali for killing Usman Ali.
 The court awarded life imprisonment and imposed a fine of Rs500,000 on Nimra Amjad as she along with her lover killed her husband, Usman Ali.
 The court has also awarded life imprisonment and a fine of Rs500,000 on Feroz Naeem for his role in this crime.